Aggkov/E_Commerce/README.md

 1. Install [PostgreSQL](https://www.postgresql.org/download/) (Only if not using Docker)
 2. Run `docker-compose up -d` to start the docker container and load up keycloak and database migrations.
 3. Go to localhost:9090 and log in with `admin` `admin` as credentials.
-Create a new realm by importing `realm-export.json` file.
+Create a new realm `E-Commerce` by importing `realm-export.json` file.
    Main users are `user` `admin`.
 You can create more users and assign them roles `user` and `admin` from `frontend client`.
 4. `cd backend`.
 5. Run `mvn clean install`